 - “Harry Potter” cast and crew sum up the franchise in two words - In this new video from Yahoo!
 Movies, some of the cast and crew are asked to sum up the Harry Potter film franchise in two words.

 - Fandom videos spotlight: MuggleNet’s red carpet interviews with “Potter” cast and crew - On the red carpet, we spoke with 14 members of the cast and crew, using questions that MuggleNet readers submitted to us earlier in the week.

-David began working with the Harry Potter cast as a part of the crew when he served as executive producer of Harry Potter and the Chamber of Secrets (2002) and Harry Potter and the Goblet of Fire (2005).
-David then became the producer for Harry Potter and the Order of the Phoenix (2007), Harry Potter and the Half-Blood Prince (2009), Harry Potter and the Deathly Hallows – Part 1 (2010), and Harry Potter and the Deathly Hallows – Part 2 (2011).
+David Barron began working with the Harry Potter series as a part of the crew when he served as executive producer of Harry Potter and the Chamber of Secrets (2002) and Harry Potter and the Goblet of Fire (2005).
+Barron then became the producer for Harry Potter and the Order of the Phoenix (2007), Harry Potter and the Half-Blood Prince (2009), Harry Potter and the Deathly Hallows – Part 1 (2010), and Harry Potter and the Deathly Hallows – Part 2 (2011).